vasilich-tregub/ffmpeg_enable_jpegxs/README.md

 "libavutil/common.h" header as the symbol HAVE_AV_CONFIG_H is defined in the compilation.

+__ALTERNATIVELY, to exonerate yourself of the pains of these file edits/adds, you can checkout to release/7.1, and then apply the cumulative patch (0001-enable-libsvtjpegxs.patch) downloaded from this folder.__

 #### 6. FFmpeg configure
 In [Compile FFmpeg for Ubuntu, Debian, or Mint](https://trac.ffmpeg.org/wiki/CompilationGuide/Ubuntu) you can see an example of FFmpeg full-fledged configuration.
 For demonstration of